-Within the first 10 seconds your potential client is building up a long-lasting opinion about you.
-It sounds harsh but that is a fact – people judge book by its cover.
+It takes 10 seconds for your potential client to build up a long-lasting opinion about you.
+It sounds cruel but that is a fact – people judge the book by its cover.
 Business cards can make or break a client’s first impression of your company.
-And you only get one chance to make good first impression.
+And you only get one chance to make a good first impression.

 Choose a card design that is appropriate for your business.
 Your business card should be related to what you do.
-If you are a CEO expert don’t hand cards with sparkling cartoon figures on them.
+If you are a CEO expert don’t hand cards with sparkling cartoon doodles on them.
 If you have a toy making company, plain black-and-white card won’t catch anyone’s attention.
-Don’t make people work to figure out who you are.
+People shouldn’t have to try to figure out who you are.

 If you have a logo it’s a must to incorporate it in your card.
 A logo used consistently on business cards and other materials helps to establish a company’s identity.

-The quality of your card says something about you.
+The quality of your business card says a lot about you.
 The last thing you want to use is cheap paper.
-Use good paper stock.
+Use good paper.
 Quality matters.

-If your business card doesn’t stand out from the crowd of other cards then the chances are people won’t remember you by looking at it.
-You need to make your card unique and recognizable.
+Your business card should stand out from the crowd.
+You need to make your card recognizable and unique.
 If you want to play it safe you can choose a business card with rounded corners.
-If you want to have extravagant, wildly original, out-of-the-box cards you can choose the ones in shape of a pepper shaker or cheese grater, the ones that fold into miniature box or into Swiss knife.
-Creativity has no boundaries – except the amount of money you want to spend.
+If you want to have extravagant and wildly original cards you can choose the ones in shape of a pepper shaker or cheese grater, the ones that fold into miniature box or into Swiss knife.
+Creativity has no boundaries – except the sum of money you want to spend.

 Include the essential info.
 This may sound like obvious advice, but you would be surprised how many people forgets this.
 Include your name, title, company name, address, phone number, e-mail and web site – that is a must.
 You could also include tagline or description of business or list of services or products that you offer – but be careful, you don’t want your business card to be crammed with text.